Urelumab Overview

 Introduction of Urelumab

 Urelumab is a fully humanized agonistic monoclonal antibody targeting the CD137 receptor with potential immunostimulatory and antineoplastic activities.
 Urelumab specifically binds to and activates CD137-expressing immune cells, stimulating an immune response, in particular a cytotoxic T cell response, against tumor cells.
 Urelumab has been used in trials studying the treatment of Leukemia, Multiple Myeloma, Malignant Tumors, and Cancer-Solid Tumors and B-Cell Non-Hodgkin's Lymphoma.
-The antibody product was developed using Medarex's UltiMAb(R) technology and was the first UltiMAb-derived antibody in clinical development by Bristol-Myers Squibb under the December 2003 agreement with Medarex.
 In December 2008, enrolment was stopped for all urelumab studies following the occurrence of two hepatotoxicity-related deaths.
 Several years later, the clinical study on Urelumab was restarted.
 At present, the approval of the monoclonal antibody has not been disclosed in the relevant drug approval agency.

 Mechanism of Action of Urelumab